virejdasani/virejdasani/README.md

 <!--Hiding languages not written by me (They are auto generated in unity or contributed by someone else) -->
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=virejdasani&langs_count=6&hide=Mathematica,ShaderLab,GLSL,HLSL&theme=radical&exclude_repo=Planet-Portal,OverheatingChaosGame,FizzBuzz-EVERYTHING)

-- My most used language is not, in fact, C#.
-It shows this because Unity generates a huge number of C# files on its own so the developer doesn't have to.
-- So, the most common file type in my repositories is C#, even though I never wrote those...

 # About Me: